hbashton/spotify-ripper/README.md

 ### Ubuntu/Debian

 Recommend approach uses [pyenv](https://github.com/yyuu/pyenv).
 If you don't use pyenv, you need to install the ```python-dev`` package too.
-If you are installing on the Raspberry Pi, use the [eabi-armv6hf version](https://developer.spotify.com/download/libspotify/libspotify-12.1.103-Linux-armv6-bcm2708hardfp-release.tar.gz)
+If you are installing on the Raspberry Pi (gen 1), use the [eabi-armv6hf version](https://developer.spotify.com/download/libspotify/libspotify-12.1.103-Linux-armv6-bcm2708hardfp-release.tar.gz) of libspotify.

 ```bash
 $ git clone https://github.com/jrnewell/spotify-ripper.git